Meghan Markle Reveals She Suffered Miscarriage During Pandemic In Heartbreaking Essay

 Meghan Markle has revealed that she lost her second child to miscarriage earlier this year.

-In a heartbreaking piece for the New York Times, the 39-year-old Duchess shared the devastating news that she lost her baby in July after feeling a “sharp cramp” while changing her son Archie’s diaper.
+In a heartbreaking piece for The New York Times, the 39-year-old duchess shared the devastating news that she lost her baby in July after feeling a “sharp cramp” while changing her son Archie’s diaper.

 “I dropped to the floor with him in my arms, humming a lullaby to keep us both calm, the cheerful tune a stark contrast to my sense that something was not right,” she wrote.
 “I knew, as I clutched my firstborn child, that I was losing my second.”